UBC-ECESS/EcessDiscordBot/README.md

 The following features are currently supported:
 - Assigning roles from reaction messages
 - ECE FAQ commands

-The following features are currently in progress of being implemented:
 - Prerequisite checker commands

 ## Architecture